 Get help from our travel specialists for holiday ideas that matches your interests.

-During the Anglo Nepalese war, between East India Company and the Gorkha Kingdom in the 1800s, East India Company suffered heavy casualties.
-The fearsome Nepalese soldiers made an impression on British East India Company leading on to sign a peace deal in 1815.
+During the Anglo Nepalese war between East India Company and the Gorkha Kingdom in the 1800s, East India Company suffered heavy casualties.
+The fearsome Nepalese soldiers made an impression on the British East India Company leading on to sign a peace deal in 1815.
 Since then British Army constitutes of the Gurkha Brigade known worldwide for its brave and fearsome attitude.

-While trekking in the off-the-beaten trail of Manaslu, you will reach villages inhabited by Bhotias akin to Tibetan Buddhist.
+While trekking in the off-the-beaten trail of Manaslu, you will reach villages inhabited by Bhotias akin to Tibetan Buddhists.
 Manaslu’s Nubri valley is one of the remote areas of Nepal and remains untouched by modernization.
 The way of life is not much different than it was in ancient times.

 The locals of Nubri valley are mostly engaged in animal husbandry and agriculture.
 Agricultural produce includes potatoes, barley, maize, apples, and others.

 You will find a unique culture and tradition in the mountain valley.
 People in Nubri valley wear traditional clothes and speak in their own language.
-Instead of “Namaste”, you will hear locals saying “Tashi Delek.”
+Instead of “Namaste,” you will hear locals saying “Tashi Delek.”
 You will find the predominance of Tibetan Buddhism in this area.

-Walk past beautiful chortens, circumambulate Mani walls in a clockwise direction and visit monasteries where monks and nuns reside.
+Walk past beautiful chortens, circumambulate Mani walls in a clockwise direction, and visit monasteries where monks and nuns reside.